deividrvale/deividrvale.github.io/_pages/terese2022.md

 with room for discussions during a joint dinner.

 This year's seminar will be in honor of Hans Zantema, and it will be held in Nijmegen.
-The event will take place as a hybrid event (zoom link will be made available shortly).
+The event will take place as a hybrid event (zoom link will be available soon).

 ---